- Tree surgeon

 Alternatively, a stump close to a building or fence could be problematic if the tree has an extensive root system.
 Contact a professional for advice in these circumstances.

 A tree stump left to its own devices can harbour a number of root diseases.
 The most notorious is called honey fungus.
 This fungal disease uses the tree stump as a food source and can attack other trees and woody plants nearby.
+It won't attack everything and is more commonly found in trees that are already weak.

 Trees susceptible to honey fungus include: apple; birch; cedars; cherries (flowering); cypresses; eucalyptus; leylandii; lilac; monkey puzzle; privet; walnut; wellingtonia; willow.